-17. The Government has confirmed that, the Review of Relative Needs and Resources (also known as the Fair Funding Review) and the business rates reset will not be implemented in this Spending Review period, although it states that the Government remains committed to

-- 18. The core settlement will continue in a similar manner for 2024/25.
+- 18. The Government has confirmed that, the Review of Relative Needs and Resources (also known as the Fair Funding Review) and the business rates reset will not be implemented in this Spending Review period, although it states that the Government remains committed to improving the local government finance landscape in the next Parliament.
+In the policy statement published on 12 December 2022, the Government confirmed that core referendum principles in 2024/25 will be a 3 per cent per year general referendum limit, with authorities with social care responsibilities able to increase the adult social care precept by up to 2 per cent a year. - 19.
+The core settlement will continue in a similar manner for 2024/25.
 The major grants will continue as set out in 2023/24.
 Revenue Support Grant will be uplifted in line with BFLs so that councils receive an increase equivalent to the September 2023 level of the Consumer Prices Index (CPI).
 Business rate pooling will continue.
-The Social Care Grant and other social care grants will increase as set out at the Autumn Statement. - 19.
+The Social Care Grant and other social care grants will increase as set out at the Autumn Statement. - 20.
 Local authorities can also expect to receive new income, subject to the Extended Producer Responsibility for Packaging (pEPR) coming into force during 2024/25.
 The Government will assess the impact of additional pEPR income on the relative needs and resources of councils, particularly shire district councils.
-This has not be included in the Forecast as this income is not yet known. - 20.
+This has not be included in the Forecast as this income is not yet known. - 21.
 The Government will set out the future position of the New Homes Bonus ahead of the 2024/25 settlement.
-The current forecast assumed that NHB will not carry forward in to future years.
+The current forecast assumes that NHB will not carry forward in to future years.